Home Health Stroke: causes, symptoms, first aid, prevention

 • loss of consciousness;

-• red circles and dots in front of the eyes;
+• red circles and dots before the eyes;

 • convulsions;